positive666/Prompt-Can-Anything/README.md

 For more content, you can check requirements, “pip install < your missing packages>”, if there is an installation version issue, please carefully look at the requirement version.

+**Linux environment issue**:

-Linux environment issue: for pyaudio
+1. for pyaudio

+Method 1:

-Method 1: pip may not be successful on the Linux platform, go to this page[pyaudio-wheels · PyPI](https://pypi.org/project/pyaudio-wheels/#files), select the version corresponding to your Python version, download it and pip install the whl file.
+ pip may not be successful on the Linux platform, go to this page[pyaudio-wheels · PyPI](https://pypi.org/project/pyaudio-wheels/#files), select the version corresponding to your Python version, download it and pip install the whl file.
 Detailed instructions will be provided in the future.

 Method 2: